In Like Flint

 The inciting incident occurs at 13 minutes when Flint discovers that the President and other world leaders are being replaced or controlled.
 His former colleague Cramden is killed, making the threat personal..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Flint decides to fully engage with the mission and infiltrates the space program launch to investigate the conspiracy, leaving his comfortable retirement behind., moving from reaction to action.
+This illustrates the protagonist's commitment to Flint decides to fully engage with the mission and infiltrates the space program launch to investigate the conspiracy, leaving his comfortable retirement behind., moving from reaction to action.

 The Collapse moment at 85 minutes (75% through) represents the emotional nadir.
 Here, Flint is imprisoned on the space platform with a nuclear device counting down.
 The women plan to eliminate world leaders and rule the planet.
-Death seems imminent., indicates the protagonist at their lowest point.
+Death seems imminent., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 Flint realizes he must use both his spy skills AND genuine respect for the women's capabilities.
 He turns some of them to his cause through mutual respect., demonstrating the transformation achieved throughout the journey.